markaren/kts/README.md

 # kts
 Kotlin script runner.

-Enables Kotlin scripts to be invoked with external maven dependencies.
+Enables Kotlin scripts to be invoked with external maven dependencies and no prior sofware requirements (exept a JRE).

 ### Example